On the Street

 2. For those who may not know, what is intersex?

-Intersex is an umbrella term for natural diversity in sex characteristics.
-Our primary sex characteristics are those we are born with such as chromosomes, and our internal and external sex organs, and our secondary sex characteristics develop at puberty.
-We have much more diversity in our bodies than is typical.
-Recent statistics reflect that the intersex population is approximately 3% of the population.
-Globally that is 340 million, and in the UK around 2.4 million.
-Because of the lack of knowledge of our existence, we continue to experience stigma and discrimination in society.
+'Intersex' is an umbrella term for natural diversity in sex characteristics.
+We all have sex characteristics.
+Our primary sex characteristics are those we are born with; such as chromosomes, internal and external sex organs, and hormones.
+We develop secondary sex characteristics at puberty.
+Intersex people have greater diversity in their sex characteristics than is typical.

 3. You founded Intersex Equality Rights UK, can you tell us a little more about this?